Contact Info

 2. Court Costs and Filing Fees

-Filing a lawsuit involves administrative costs such as filing fees, document preparation fees, and other court-related expenses.
-These costs vary by jurisdiction but can range from $200 to $500 or more.
+Filing a lawsuit includes administrative fees such as court filing, document preparation, and process serving.
+These costs vary by location but can start at around $200 to $500 or more.

 3. Expert Witness Fees